cagix/pandoc-thesis/README.md

     just use this as starting point for your work ...

-    *Hint*: You will find some help regarding the use of Markdown in the first chapter of [`thesis.md`] as well as typical number of pages for each chapter in the comment section of each file.
+    *Hint*: You will find some help regarding the use of Markdown in the first chapter of [`thesis.md`] as well as typical number of pages for each chapter in the beginning of each chapter.

 5. Pandoc uses per default the *Chicago Manual of Style* for citations (cf. [pandoc.org/MANUAL.html#citations]).